Project Groups supported by Trunch Village Society

 Contact: Chris Owen – 01263 722072

 The Playing Field Group raise funds to help provide equipment for children, teenagers and adults.
-A half pipe skateboard facility has just been installed on the field and some outdoor adult gym equipment is due to be installed during 2018.
+Having provided the Outdoor adventure and adult gym equipment the group are looking to add a nest swing add fun for the younger members of the village

 Community Online Communications Network